 D = delayed (weeks to months) L = late (months to years)

-The most common side effects for apalutamide include ↑ cholesterol, anemia, hyperglycemia, myelosuppression, fatigue, ↑ K, hypertension, rash, diarrhea and nausea.
+The most common side effects for apalutamide include fatigue, hypertension, rash, pruritus, diarrhea, nausea, anorexia, weight loss, arthralgia, fall, androgen deprivation symptoms and fracture.

-Rash (usually macular or maculopapular) onset typically occurred at a median of 82 days with resolution within a median of 60 days in most patients.
+Rash (usually macular or maculopapular) onset typically occurred at a median of 83 days with resolution within a median of 78 days in most patients.
+Rash was commonly managed with oral antihistamines and topical corticosteroids, though some patients required systemic corticosteroids.
 Rash recurred in approximately half of patients who were re-challenged with apalutamide.

-Seizures were observed and may be related to off target effects on GABAA gated channels.
+Seizures were observed in patients receiving apalutamide, with a reported onset of 159 to 650 days after treatment initiation and may be related to off target effects on GABAA gated channels.
+It is unknown whether anti-epileptic medications will prevent apalutamide-associated seizures.

 Refer to protocol by which patient is being treated.

-Patients should also receive a gonadotropin-releasing hormone (GnRH) analog unless they have had a bilateral orchiectomy.
+Patients should also receive a gonadotropin-releasing hormone (GnRH) analog concurrently or should have had a bilateral orchiectomy.

-Patients should be assessed for the risk of fracture and fall and managed according to guidelines.
+Patients should be assessed for the risk of fracture and fall and managed according to guidelines with consideration given to the use of bone-targeted agents.

 |Dose Level||Apalutamide Dose (mg/day)|